DocumentationLearn about the documentation U.S. exporters must complete.

 How to acquire a commercial invoice

-Oftentimes the commercial invoice is included in the exporter’s shipping software.
+Oftentimes the commercial invoice is included in the exporter's shipping software.
 If not, commercial invoices are available online from carriers or government sites.
-Simply contact the necessary carrier or site to get the appropriate commercial invoice.
+Contact the necessary carrier or site to get the appropriate commercial invoice.

 The commercial invoice should include the following:

 A commercial invoice is typically the first document requested by a foreign customs authority when clearing goods into their country.

 When a Harmonized System (HS) code is required